 Instead, it’s draining and emotionally challenging.
 The unspoken reality is that you’re not just decluttering old books and excess coffee mugs.
 You’re also decluttering your hopes, dreams and perhaps even your sense of self.

-I don’t bring up these challenges to discourage you.
-Instead, I believe that knowledge is power.
+The good news is that knowledge is power.
 If you know why you keep getting stuck, then you can tackle the root of the problem and finally move forward.

-- Get clear about what matters to you — the more you know about what matters to YOU, the easier it will be to make decisions about what does (or doesn’t belong) in your life.
+- Get clear about what matters to you — The more you know about what matters to YOU, the easier it will be to make decisions about what does (or doesn’t belong) in your life.

-This vision will help you make decisions about what to keep and it will also help you stay motivated.
+This vision will help you make decisions about what to keep, and it will also help you stay motivated.
 It’s a mindset shift—instead of focusing on what you’re giving up, your attention is on the home and life you’re creating for yourself.

 Will you donate it?
 Or sell it?
 And if so, how and where?

-When people get stuck decluttering it’s often because they have fears like:
+When people get stuck decluttering, it’s often because they have fears like: